Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Superconformal kinematics

 \paragraph{The three-point function $\langle \mathcal{D}_1\mathcal{D}_1 \mathcal{L}^{\h}_{0,[0,0]}\rangle$.} From now on we focus on long operators that are singlets of $\mathfrak{su}(2)\oplus \mathfrak{sp}(4)$.
 Let us start by quoting the result, that is (up to an overall normalization, which is the corresponding OPE coefficient)

 where the factor

-is constructed below, see \eqref{Y123entries}.
+is constructed below, see (\ref{Y123entries}-\ref{omega123_def}).
 To prove \eqref{DDLresult} we can start by rewriting

-The function $F_{\mathcal{D}_1\mathcal{D}_1 \mathcal{L}}$ is invariant under the chain of transformations that sends the long point to zero with a super-translation and one of the short points to infinity\footnote{This is so since the factor $ \langle \mathcal{D}_1\mathcal{D}_1\rangle$ carries the weight of the short operators and the conformal factor $\Omega$ in \eqref{groupactiononLongk} for the second transformation in \eqref{Fthreesteps} is one when the long point is zero.}, namely
+The function $F_{\mathcal{D}_1\mathcal{D}_1 \mathcal{L}}$ is invariant under the chain of transformations that sends the long point to zero with a super-translation and one of the short points to infinity\footnote{This is because the factor $ \langle \mathcal{D}_1\mathcal{D}_1\rangle$ carries the weight of the short operators, while the conformal factor $\Omega$ associated with the second transformation in \eqref{Fthreesteps} according to the general expression \eqref{groupactiononLongk} is one.}, namely

 where\footnote{ The first transformation can be derived by recalling that the coset representative of a long point takes the form

 It is easy to check using the form of the generators given in \eqref{GeneratorsSHORT} that the matrix entries of $\widetilde{X}_i$ are invariant under all eight Q-supersymmetries. }